 NATIONAL NORTH CAROLINA DAY

-As we near the end of the original 13 colonies, National North Carolina Day recognizes the 12th state to join the Union.
+As we near the last of the original 13 colonies, National North Carolina Day recognizes the 12th state to join the Union.

 The state is filled with beauty from the Blue Ridge Mountains to Cape Fear and up to Kitty Hawk.
 Along with the beauty, you will find mystery buried in history and nature.
 Explore the sites of the first powered flight, the disappearance of the Roanoke colonists and with them the first English child born in the New World.